- BY Colin Yeo

 - the cost of onerous sponsor administrative and compliance duties imposed by the Home Office, which can be extremely time consuming but neglect of which leads to loss of the sponsorship licence and therefore current and future foreign workers.

-The Immigration Skills Charge is explicitly intended to make foreign workers uncompetitive in order to reduce immigration.
-It is a classic “tariff” in intention and effect.
+The Immigration Skills Charge was, and still is, explicitly intended to make foreign workers uncompetitive in order to reduce immigration.
+The recent ban on passing on sponsorship and associated costs has made it even harder for businesses to afford hiring overseas talent.
+These are now a classic “tariff” in intention and effect.
 Like all tariffs, such misplaced protectionism is likely to have unintended consequences, including making us all poorer.

 Imposing these tariffs on human beings in the form of onerous and — for some — unaffordable application fees as if they were widgets, whether for entry as family or as workers, is inhumane and is very poor policy indeed.